elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Deputy.

-- {:.i2} Your women are tired of the uncertain and unsettled life.
+- {:.i2} Your women grow weary of the uncertain and unsettled life.

 - {:.sp} The Voices of Women.